meganlavengood/presentations/markdown/2025-edm/edm-slides.md

 -   Many people tune out details of percussion; we will learn to listen closely to percussion instead
 -   EDM foregrounds percussion, making it an ideal repertoire to learn with

-_This is challenging for many people, especially musicians who have focused extensively on pitch and piched instruments._
+_This is challenging for many people, especially musicians who have focused extensively on pitch and pitched instruments._

 <aside class="notes" data-markdown>

+-   Having ~~mastered~~ learned about timbre in the context of pitched instruments, we can see to what extent this vocabulary is useful for unpitched instruments.
+-   Many people tune out details of percussion; we will learn to listen closely to percussion instead
+-   EDM foregrounds percussion, making it an ideal repertoire to learn with

+_This is challenging for many people, especially musicians who have focused extensively on pitch and pitched instruments._

 I deliberately said "musicians" and not "students" because this can be challenging for instructors also.
 But as we've mentioned, the spirit of critical pedagogy is to allow ourselves to be uncomfortable and see the students more as equal co-learners.